emidec/emidec.github.io/_pages/about.md

 During my PhD, I also spent a few months on research internships at NEC in Heidelberg (2008), INRIA in Grenoble (2009), and Nokia in Lausanne (2010).

 ### Personal
-I was born in Avellino, a small town in South of Italy surrounded by the mountain of [Irpinia](https://en.wikipedia.org/wiki/Irpinia).
+I was born in Avellino, a small town in South of Italy surrounded by the mountains of [Irpinia](https://en.wikipedia.org/wiki/Irpinia).
 Irpinia is known for its green [landscapes](https://web.unisa.it/en/campus-life/surroundings/irpinia) and [medieval castles](http://www.irpinia24.it/wp/wp-content/uploads/2016/12/header.jpg), the [soccer team](https://en.wikipedia.org/wiki/U.S._Avellino_1912), the hazelnuts, and the [black truffles](https://www.ecoturismocampania.it/wp-content/uploads/2015/10/tartufo-nero-di-bagnoli-irpino.jpg), as well as some great wines like Taurasi, Fiano di Avellino, and Greco di Tufo.

 I have spent a few great years in California &ndash; in Irvine and Palo Alto &ndash; before moving to London.
 I have also briefly lived in Rome and near Venice, in Portsmouth (UK), Heidelberg, Singapore, Grenoble, Lausanne, and Barcelona.